Becoming accredited or approved with the EI

 - the evidence submitted by an institution within an application is found to be false or misleading

-Where accreditation has been granted by the EI under a license it holds from a third party e.g. the Engineering Council, any actions taken will be in accordance with guidelines set by that organisation.
+Where accreditation or approval has been granted by the EI under a license it holds from a third party e.g. the Engineering Council, any actions taken will be in accordance with guidelines set by that organisation.

-The EI also reserves the right to terminate an application if the information required as part of the accreditation process is not provided within a reasonable period of time.
+The EI also reserves the right to terminate an application if the information required as part of the process is not provided within a reasonable period of time.

 Storing of information